 We are in a tropical country and it’s summer after all… avoid burns and the shame of having a weird burn mark in your skin for a few weeks, like this guy did:

 You are gonna jump, dance, sing, use the drugs of your choice, jump more, dance more… you can’t do that without lots of water!
 Hydrate yourself every time you remember it.

 Choose your drink of preference and stick to it – and drink water

 Mixing drinks is a sure hangover.
 Know your body and take care of it – the party will last for 5 days!
 I recommend distilled drinks because you won’t want to go to the toilet so often.
 You know what happens when you drink beer…

-Belo Horizonte’s main carnival drink is now the catuçaí, a mixture of açaí and catuaba.
-The so-called “love drink” will keep you awake and feed you thanks to the açaí and will drive you crazy thanks to the catuaba.
+Belo Horizonte’s main carnival drink is catuçaí, a mixture of açaí and catuaba.
+The so-called “love drink” will keep you awake and feed you thanks to açaí (the brazilian superberry that is a world trend now) and will drive you crazy thanks to catuaba.
 And it’s cheap: a glass full of freezing catuçaí costs 5 reais!